Find your local Chapter

 - Make a comfortable and safe sleep environment.

 The person's sleeping area should be at a comfortable temperature.
 Provide nightlights and other ways to keep the person safe, such as appropriate door and window locks.
-Door sensors and motion detectors can be used to alert family members when a person is wandering, as can safety systems like Comfort Zone.
+Door sensors and motion detectors can be used to alert family members when a person is wandering.

 - Maintain a schedule.